Internal Governance & Board of Directors

 Ownership and Governing Body

 JoPACC's Articles of Association set out JoPACC's shareholders and corporate governance arrangements.
-As such, JoPACC's Articles of Association stipulate that JoPACC's Board of Directors (BoD) comprises 11 Directors with a minimum of three independent Directors.
-3 dependent Directors are appointed by the Central Bank of Jordan (CBJ) as long as the CBJ remains a shareholder.
-The other dependent Directors and the independent Directors are elected by the General Assembly every 3 years.
+As such, JoPACC's Articles of Association stipulate that JoPACC's Board of Directors (BoD) comprises even Directors with a minimum of three independent Directors (Independent Directors are representatives of shareholders with a share of less than 5%).
+Two dependent Directors are appointed by the Central Bank of Jordan (CBJ) as long as the CBJ remains a shareholder.
+The other independent Directors are elected by the General Assembly every three years.
 Each Director receives one vote, irrespective of the shares owned by their institution.
 The Chairperson of the BoD must be one of the Directors representing the CBJ, and the BoD elects a Vice-Chairperson.
 JoPACC's Articles of Association introduce the BoD's authorities in directing the company and representing it and conducting any business to ensure the continuity of its operations and the achievement of its objectives.

 The BoD must regularly present the company's externally audited financial statements periodically to the General Assembly.